Myriad-Dreamin/typst.ts/docs/cookery/introduction.typ

 // - Incremental Font Transfer

-So with *Form2*, you can continue rendeing the document in different ways:
+So with *Form2*, you can continue rendering the document in different ways:

 === Static but #underline("responsive") rendering